awsdocs/aws-freertos-docs/doc_source/portingguide/cmake-template.md

 To create the kernel porting target \(`AFR::kernel::mcu_port`\), call `afr_mcu_port` with the module name `kernel`\.
 When you call `afr_mcu_port`, specify the targets for the FreeRTOS portable layer and driver code\.
 After you create the target, you can provide the dependency information and the FreeRTOS portable layer and driver code information for the target to use\.

-Follow the these instructions to set up the kernel porting target\.
+Follow these instructions to set up the kernel porting target\.

 **To set up the kernel porting target**